 8 Things You Absolutely Cannot Miss in Lisbon, Portugal

-After two visits, Lisbon, Portugal has quickly become one of my favorite places in the world.
+After many visits, Lisbon, Portugal has quickly become one of my favorite places in the world.
 It is home to some of my favorite restaurants, cafes, bars, streets, alleyways, etc., and you will more likely run out of time than you will of things to do here.

 So it only makes sense that my next installment of 8 Things be on Portugal’s capital and largest city, Lisbon.
 If you have plans to visit but are having trouble narrowing down what to do (trust me, I feel your pain!) here is my list of the top 8 things you absolutely cannot miss:

 While visiting Lisbon I highly recommend you stay in an Airbnb!
 I am constantly amazed at how inexpensive they are, especially for the amount of space you can get.
 Click here for the 8 Lisbon Airbnbs I recommend.

 COMFORTABLE SHOES.
 You will likely (hopefully) be doing a lot of walking and the Lisbon hills are huge so this is very important!
 My very favorite are M. Gemi’s white leather sneakers.
 I literally never travel anywhere without them.
 Click here to see latest prices and click here to get $50 off!

 CHIC BOOTS.
 Same as above —they must be extremely walkable!
 After countless years testing all over the world, my two recommendations are these (I own 5 pairs and could run a marathon in them) and these which I’m hoping to buy a second pair of!
 Click here to see a full list of my travel shoe recommendations.